SymbyTech/teensy-dual-motor-control-system/WIRING_GUIDE.md

 ### Motors not moving
 - Check motor power supply voltage and connections
-- Verify driver enable pin is HIGH
+- If using ENA, ensure the driver's enable lines are tied for always-enabled per the driver manual (in this design ENA is not controlled by the Teensy)
 - Check PUL/DIR signal connections
 - Verify DIP switch settings